 Think Tank Retrospection 10

-For this festival I just put all my gear around my shoulder and then set it down when I either got to the photo pit or stage.
+For the Weenie Roast Festival I just put all my gear around my shoulder and then set it down when I either got to the photo pit or stage.
 It is a very relaxed festival so I wasn’t too worried about someone stealing my gear and I could easily keep an eye on it at all times.